charlsmaina/C/knr/ch1/ch1.md

 - The original varibles are passed to the function by pasing a refence to their <br> storage lacation. pointers are used in this case

+### Character arrays

+- Setting array size in declaration is important for the purpose of setting aside storage

+- When a charcter array is passed as an argument to a function - in essence<br> it is the location of the first element in the array that is passed to the function

+-

 ### External variabls and scope:

 - Variables defined in main are local to main -That means no other function can have a direct access to them